pachecodt/Connection/README.md

 # About

-Library for easily connect to different types of DataBase
+Library to easily connect to different types of databases.